Newfoundland English: Pulmonic ingressive

-Newfoundland English often pronounces the affirmative "yeah" with an inhalation, rather than an exhalation, in the older generations.
-That is an example of a rare pulmonic ingressive phone.
+Speakers of Newfoundland English, especially older speakers, often pronounce the affirmative yeah with an inward airstream.

+Similar forms of ingressive speech are also observed in the local Christmas folk tradition of Mummering, where it is used to obfuscate the identity of the speaker.

 Vowels

 In much of Newfoundland, the words fear and fair are homophones.
 A similar merger is found in the Norfolk dialect of East Anglia, England, and in New Zealand English.

 Newfoundland English traditionally lacked Canadian raising, but that has changed to some extent in the generations since Newfoundland's 1949 joining Canada.
 People in the Avalon Peninsula, which underwent Irish settlement, display obvious Canadian raising pattern for /ɑɪ/ but not typically for the /ɑʊ/ diphthong.
 The latter feature has long existed in Newfoundland English but is not very common except in the rural South Coast community of Newhook.
 There, it exists in the speech patterns of more women than men.

-Many speakers of Newfoundland English have a complete merger of //ɪ// and //ɛ// (a kit–dress merger), usually realized with /[ɪ]/ (in words like bit and bet) but with /[ɛ]/ before //r// (in words like beer and bear).
-The merger is common in Irish-settled parts of Newfoundland and is thought to be a relic of the former Irish pronunciation.
+In some (typically Irish) dialects of Newfoundland English, there is a complete merger of //ɪ// and //ɛ// (a pin–pen merger), usually realized with /[ɪ]/ (in words like bit and bet) but with /[ɛ]/ before //r// (in words like beer and bear).